edHelper.com

 Aye-ayes

 2 Aye-ayes have a very long, bony middle finger on each hand.
 When aye-ayes are hungry, they use their middle fingers to tap on tree branches or trunks.
-As they do so, aye-ayes listen intently for traces of hollow sounds.
-Once they discover a cavity, they continue tapping on it to determine if an insect larva lives there.
-As soon as they receive the confirmation, aye-ayes chisel a hole on the food-bearing section of the wood with their incisors.
-Then, they insert their middle fingers into the small opening and scoop out the larva.
-Indeed, this hunting method employed by aye-ayes is very similar to that used by woodpeckers.
-So, we can say that aye-ayes are really the primate version of woodpeckers!
+As they do so, aye-ayes listen intently for hollow sounds.
+Once they discover a cavity, they continue tapping on it to determine if insect larvae live there.
+If insects are found, aye-ayes chisel a hole in the wood with their incisors.
+Then, they insert their middle fingers into the small opening and scoop out the larvae.
+Indeed, aye-ayes' hunting method is very similar to that used by woodpeckers.
+So, we might say that aye-ayes are the primate version of woodpeckers!
 Aside from eating insect larvae, aye-ayes also like to feed on coconuts, mangoes, and fungi.

 Paragraphs 3 to 4: